A Day in the Life of Ranger Smith: Plot

 Ranger Smith awakes to a depressing morning where he declares his hate of the job.
 He then walks outside and wakes the sun by kicking on a mountain in the foreground.
-Then he proceeds to walk through the forest, changing appearances every time he passes a tree.
+Then he proceeds to walk through the forest, changing appearances every time he passes a tree, referencing his inconsistent appearance on the original show.
 His mood improves as he walks through the forest.
 He then finds a squirrel holding acorns and demands to see a license for them.
 When the squirrel doesn't produce one, Ranger Smith confiscates the nuts.
 The squirrel's children then poke their heads from the door.
 Ranger Smith notices this and demands to see a marriage license.
 When the squirrel can't produce one Ranger Smith decides to write a ticket but to "let him off easy" this time.
 He demands that the squirrel store pickles for the winter and may only keep one child.
 The scene then changes to Yogi Bear and Boo Boo Bear's cave.
-The two bears are showering while Ranger Smith watches them, taking notes.
-The scene suddenly changes to night with Ranger Smith on his hands and knees holding a flash light to his face.
-He then says that it is "Owl Feeding Time" and that what he has to do is not for civilian eyes.
-The screen cuts to black and strange sound effects are played.
-When the scene cuts back Ranger Smith is now standing; he looks as if he were beaten.
+The two bears are showering while Ranger Smith checks them; the duo are let off for not causing any chaos.
+At night, Ranger Smith decides to feed the owls, only to be beaten up by a rabbit and skunk resembling Ren and Stimpy, which scares away the owls.
 He then proceeds to go back to his cabin.
 He gets back in bed once again complaining about his job and life.